-3.0 Sustainable design - starting out
+4.0 Sustainable design - starting out

-One of the fundamental aspects of sustainable design is to ensure that sustainable design matters form part of the initial design brief to your architect or designer.
-It is much easier to achieve better environmental and economic results by integrating design features at the start of the process rather than retrofitting existing plans.
+One of the fundamental aspects of sustainable design is to ensure that any sustainable design matters form part of the initial design brief to your architect or designer.
+It is much easier to achieve better results across all aspects of wellbeing by integrating design features at the start of the process rather than retrofitting existing plans.

-3.1 The design context
+4.1 The design context